-- ii.
-Specific measures that have already been implemented, or are required to be implemented to meet the objective; and - f.
-Details of any amendments needed to the Native Frog Salvage Release Plan to better ensure that the objective will be met. - 2.25 The Permit holder must provide the Manager with relevant details (including weight, length, location) of any 'At Risk' or 'Threatened' frogs or lizards found and relocated and the NZTM coordinates of the release site(s) within 20 working days of the relocation.
+- i.
+The reasons why the objective has not been achieved; - ii.
+Specific measures that have already been implemented, or are required to be implemented to meet the objective; and e.f.
+Details of any amendments needed to the Native Frog Salvage Release Plan to better ensure that the objective will be met.

+2.202.36 The Permit holder must provide the Manager with relevant details (including weight, length, location) of any 'At Risk' or 'Threatened' frogs or lizards found and or relocated and the NZTM coordinates of the release site(s) within 20 working days of the relocation as set out in the requirements of condition 133 of the Hauraki District Council land use consent.